Skip to main content

 3 min read

-Here’s the thing: recent work in the PyTorch‑NVIDIA BioNeMo collaboration introduces a small but consequential change.
-By exposing a new argument on the relevant layers, developers can hand off the cumulative sequence‑length data that flash‑attention expects.
-That data, formatted as cu_seq_lens_q, can be produced on the fly by collators aware of thread‑level parallelism, like the DataColl utility from Hugging Face.
+The latest tweak from the PyTorch-NVIDIA BioNeMo effort might help.
+By adding a new argument to the relevant layers, developers can now hand over the cumulative sequence-length tensor that flash-attention expects.
+That tensor, called cu_seq_lens_q, can be built on the fly by collators that understand thread-level parallelism - for example, Hugging Face’s DataColl utility.

 TE makes this optimization relatively simple by adding an attn_input_format parameter to relevant layers, which then accepts standard flash-attention-style cumulative sequence length keyword arguments (cu_seq_lens_q) .
 These can be generated using THD-aware collators, such as Hugging Face's DataCollatorWithFlattening, or the masking version implemented in BioNeMo Recipes. "cu_seqlens_q": cu_seqlens, "cu_seqlens_kv": cu_seqlens, "max_length_q": max_length, "max_length_kv": max_length, } TE and sequence packing on/off performance Figure 2 shows the performance comparison, with a significant uplift in token throughput when TE is employed.